CrispinStichart/dinosaur-comics-random-second-panel/README.md

 There is a webcomic by the name of Dinosaur Comics.
 Naturally, its URL is [qwantz.com][qwantz] (although you can also access it via [chewbac.ca][chewbacca]).

-It's what wikipedia calls a "[constrained comic][wiki]" -- in this case the constraint is that in every comic, the art remains the same (with some minor exceptions).
+It's what Wikipedia calls a "[constrained comic][wiki]" -- in this case the constraint is that in every comic, the art remains the same (with some minor exceptions).

 You might think that the author, Ryan North, would run out of content, but after almost two decades and just under 4000 comics, he's still going strong.